 Have you ever swallowed a crapsule?
 If you are an adult woman who doesn’t live in a cave and has had any sort of social interaction in your life, you probably have.

 Most of us are familiar with the workings of pharmaceutical capsules – smooth coated, digestible coverings that allow us to ingest the medicine contained within, which is gradually released into our bodies after we slug one of those bad boys down.

-Pretty much every woman alive has experienced the oblique, sideways, often unexpected attack that comes from a friend and slides in between your ribs, as swift and deadly as a sharpened knitting needle.
+Pretty much every woman alive has experienced the oblique, sideways, often unexpected attack that comes from a friend (aka: frenemy) and slides in between your ribs, as swift and deadly as a sharpened knitting needle.

 Studies have shown that women are more likely to form close, same sex friendships.
-We are hard-wired for caregiving, and in response to stress, women often fall into a “tend and befriend” behavioral pattern.(footnote 1)
+We are hard-wired for caregiving, and in response to stress, women often fall into a “tend and befriend” behavioral pattern.

 If a friendship becomes toxic – say, for example, if the ratio of crapsules to nurturing far exceeds your tolerance, you may want to reach toward healthier women and let your “tend and befriend” behaviors find more worthy recipients.

 Explore the video course Manage and Avoid Drama Llamas!